 With so much of the game's promotional materials, from trailers to demos, being based around Lady Dimitrescu and her domain, I expected her to have more of a presence.

 Lady Dimitrescu is introduced in a meeting with the other Lords overseen by Mother Miranda.
-At this point, Ethan had been captured by Heisenberg and dragged in like roadkill.
+Ethan had been captured by Heisenberg and dragged in like roadkill.
 At this point, I assumed Lady Dimitrescu would be a looming threat popping in occasionally amid Heisenberg and the other Lords.
 Mother Miranda giving Heisenberg ownership of Ethan, vexing Lady Dimitrescu, furthered this suspicion.

 Ethan has to navigate a series of Heisenberg's death traps and Lycans.
 From there, he winds up at Castle Dimitrescu.